Safeway sets poison pill after investor buys 'significant' stake

-(Reuters) - Supermarket operator Safeway Inc SWY.N on Tuesday adopted a one-year “poison pill” designed to ward off an unwanted takeover after becoming aware of an investor buying “a significant amount” of its stock.
+Sept 17 (Reuters) - Supermarket operator Safeway Inc on Tuesday adopted a one-year “poison pill” designed to ward off an unwanted takeover after becoming aware of an investor buying “a significant amount” of its stock.

 Safeway, which operates its namesake chain as well the Vons and Dominick’s stores, said in a statement that the shareholder rights plan will prevent any one investor, with some exceptions, from owning more than 10 percent of its shares.